samuel-marsh/scCustomize/cran-comments.md

 - Number of new functions, changes, and bug fixes.
 - A few breaking changes owing to function/parameter deprecation (all are documented (see new Deprecated.R file) and have warnings/error messages using lifecycle package).

-This is attempted re-submission after a check error in original v2.1.0 submission.
-The error in CRAN report email I received did not show in my package checks before first submission of this version.
-But as of today my checks started showing the same error on same platform and I have now resolved the issue.
+This is attempted re-submission after a check error in second v2.1.0 submission.
+This time there was an error in function example in windows build that was not present on Feb-16th original check and in function that has not been changed in several releases.